mila-iqia/atari-representation-learning/README.md

 python setup.py install
 ```
 This just requires `gym[atari]` and it gives you the ability to play around with the AtariARI wrapper.
-If you want access to more complex features, you can install the other dependencies below:
+If you want to use the code for training representation learning methods and probing them, you will need a full installation:

 ### Full installation (AtariARI Wrapper + Training & Probing Code)